What causes spots and blemishes?

 In order to bring acne under control, it is important to stick to your skincare routine as much as possible, remembering to cleanse twice daily and only use non-comedogenic (non pore-blocking) beauty products and makeup.

-Adding topical benzoyl peroxide, retinol or salicylic acid to your routine can help reduce shine, unblock pores by removing dead skin cells and calm redness and inflammation.
+Adding topical benzoyl peroxide, niacinamide, retinaldehyde or salicylic acid to your routine can help reduce shine, unblock pores by removing dead skin cells and calm redness and inflammation.

 If these steps are not enough on their own, the best way to get on top of spots is with prescription therapy from a doctor experienced in treating acne.
 Retinoid creams, the combined contraceptive pill, antibiotics and more specialised oral treatment options, such as isotretinoin (Roaccutane), may be necessary and should be discussed with a Consultant Dermatologist.